zarr-developers/zarr-developers.github.io/slides/scipy-2019.md

 		    yield key
 ```

-<small>(Actual implementation is slightly more complicated, but this is the essence.)</small>
+<small>(<a href="https://github.com/zarr-developers/zarr-python/blob/e61d6ae77f18e881be0b80e38b5366793f5a2860/zarr/storage.py#L1033">Actual implementation</a> is slightly more complicated, but this is the essence.)</small>

 ====

 ## Parallel computing with Zarr

-* A Zarr array can have multiple concurrent readers*
+* A Zarr array can have multiple concurrent readers*.
-* A Zarr array can have multiple concurrent writers*
+* A Zarr array can have multiple concurrent writers*.
-* Both multi-thread and multi-process parallelism are supported
+* Both multi-thread and multi-process parallelism are supported.
-* GIL is released during critical sections (compression and decompression)
+* GIL is released during critical sections (compression and decompression).

 <small>* Depending on the store.</small>